nortikin/sverchok/docs/troubleshooting_nodes.rst

         - trying to add a list/iterable to a numer
         - many many more.
 If you're a programmer you can imagine this list is long and not worth being exhausted.

 - Nodes that interact directly with Blender objects can be doing so incorrectly.
+Usually this is forgiving, but sometimes you will cause Blender to close to the desktop.

 **Ways to solve these issues, or at least understand them**

-We have quite a few ways to see the state of the output of a node
+For most "unwanted" situations we can find what their cause is.
+We have quite a few ways to see the state of the output or input of a node.

+- Stethoscope node:  Hook up this node to a stream of data that you want to probe.
+The node will display the incoming data directly in the NodeView.
+You might see immediately that there's something up with the data.
+You might see a single set of brackets, or your data has many more brackets than you expect.
+You might see that the data is not in the form you expect (extra nesting perhaps).
+For better info about stethoscope, see the docs that accompany this node.

+- Debug Print node:  This node is also one you hookup to the socket data you are interested in seeing.
+The node however will print the data into the console/cmd window.
+This node allows you to connect multiple sockets (it will auto generate new input sockets).
+This lets you see a few sockets' data at a glance.
+This node is definitely more raw and you are advised to be aware of the amount of data you are passing.
+Don't give it thousands of vertices.

+ - Debug Print and Stethoscope nodes: there are guidelines that are useful to follow when using both nodes.
+    - if you can't understand a problem, you need to try to reproduce the problem with as little geometry as possible.
+Dial all the sliders down to minimal values while the problem is still evident, then start debugging.
+    - switch off the nodes when you don't need them.

+- Debug timings mode: Sometimes you need to know which node is taking the longest to process it's dataload.
+We have a heatmap mode that gives us a quick way to pinpoint the nodes where sverchok spends more time calculating.